PSSA-SDAC/sdac/README.md

-# sdac
+# Social Data Analysis Committee

-Repo for the PSSA Social Data Analysis Committee
+This is the repository for The Social Data Analysis Committee (SDAC), published by PSSA.